JZMNE/Scouty/README.md

 ## :white_check_mark: **Introduction**
 <p>
 The Olympic Games are the world's most prestigious sporting event, featuring the world's best athletes competing for gold, silver, and bronze medals.
 With over a century of Olympic data, it is possible to use machine learning algorithms to predict which participant is likely to win a medal in a particular event.
-In this project, we will use Olympics data from 1896 to 2016 to develop a predictive model that can identify athletes who are most likely to win medals in their respective events. </p>
+In this project, we will use Olympics data from 1896 to 2016 to develop a predictive model that can identify athletes who are most likely to win medals in their respective events and will be tested on the Olympics data set of 2018 to 2022 as its unseen.
+Given that the games has occured in real life, we can determine how well the model can predict.</p>

 <br>